rage/java-programming/data/grading-and-exams.md

 ---

 ## Java Programming MOOC
-<strong>No more exams will be held on this course.</strong> You can receive a certificate upon completing at least 80% of exercises per part.
+**No more exams will be held on this course.** You can receive a certificate upon completing at least 80% of exercises per part.
 The certificates are seperate for Java Programming I and Java Programming II.

 ## Python Programming MOOC
 The current official MOOC course is [Python Programming MOOC 2022](https://programming-22.mooc.fi), for which it is possible for [residents of Finland](https://programming-22.mooc.fi/faq#can-i-receive-official-study-credits-for-this-course) to get 5+5 ECTS credits from the University of Helsinki.
 For non-residents there is also a certificate available after the exam.